Arab migrations to the Maghreb: Causes

 There were multiple factors that caused Arabs to migrate to the Maghreb.
 The first Arabs arrived in the 7th century with the goals of conquering Byzantine territories in the Maghreb and spreading Islam to the local populations, as well as protecting Egypt "from flank attack by Byzantine Cyrene" according to historian Will Durant.
-The later Arabs that arrived in the 11th century were driven by factors such as instability and political unrest in the Mashriq, compelling them to settle in the Maghreb in search of security and stability.
+The Arabs who arrived in the 11th century were driven by factors such as instability and political unrest in the Mashriq.
 Arab immigration from the Mashriq to the Maghreb increased during periods of unrest and disorder.
-A notable example of this was during the period of severe drought in Egypt due to a fall in the level of the Nile river, as well as plague and economic crisis.
-This encouraged Arab Bedouin tribes such as Banu Hilal and Banu Sulaym to settle in the Maghreb, which enjoyed a better economic situation at the time.
-The Fatimid caliph further persuaded them to march westwards by giving each tribesman a camel and money and helping them cross from the east to the west bank of the Nile.
+During a period of severe drought in Egypt due to a fall in the level of the Nile river, as well as plague and economic crisis, Bedouin tribes such as Banu Hilal and Banu Sulaym moved to the Maghreb, where the economic situation was better.
+The Fatimid caliph also persuaded them to march westwards by giving each tribesman a camel and money and helping them cross from the east to the west bank of the Nile.

 Other Arab nomads were encouraged to settle in the Maghreb by local Arab dynasties, such as the Idrisids, Aghlabids, Salihids and Fatimids, to fulfil the Arabization of the non-Arab populations.
 Commercial activities such as the Trans-Saharan trade boosted the expansion of Islam and spread of Arabic, and trade with the Mashriq brought several Arab groups to the Maghreb.
 The Arab emigrants to the Maghreb from the 15th to the 17th century were largely refugees from Al-Andalus who left Christian Spanish persecution following the Fall of Granada in 1492.